rageworx/fltk-custom/README.CMake.txt

     2.1    Prerequisites
     2.2    Options
-    2.2.1  General CMake Options
+    2.2.1  CMake Specific Configuration Options
-    2.2.2  FLTK Specific Build Options
+    2.2.2  FLTK Specific Configuration Options
     2.2.3  Documentation Options
     2.2.4  Special Options
-    2.3    Building under Linux with Unix Makefiles 2.4    Building under Windows with Visual Studio and/or NMake 2.4.1  Building under Windows with Visual Studio 2.4.2  Building under Windows with NMake
+    2.3    Building FLTK with CMake (all Platforms) 2.4    Building under Linux with Unix Makefiles 2.5    Building under Windows with Visual Studio and/or NMake 2.5.1  Building under Windows with Visual Studio 2.5.2  Building under Windows with NMake
-    2.5    Building under Windows with MinGW using Makefiles 2.6    Building under Windows WSL with Clang using Makefiles 2.7    Building under MacOS with Xcode
+    2.6    Building under Windows with MinGW using Makefiles 2.7    Building under Windows WSL with Clang using Makefiles 2.8    Building under macOS with Xcode
-    2.8    Crosscompiling
+    2.9    Crosscompiling

   3     Using CMake with FLTK